SPCSR/DisplayTemplates/Search Display Templates/Refiners/User Refiner/README.md

 File | Desciption
 --- | ---
 __Filter_Users_Fullname.html__ | This user refiner template can be used in combination with the default DisplayAuthor managed property.
-__Filter_Users_Username.html__ | This user refiner template can be used in combination with the Modified By managed property (ModifiedById or EditorOWSUSER).
+__Filter_Users_Username.html__ | This user refiner template can be used in combination with the user full detail value.
+Thes values can be retrieved when using the Modified By managed property (ModifiedById or EditorOWSUSER).

 ## Related blog post ##
 Check the following post to get more information about the template: [People refinement made easy by adding profile pictures](http://www.eliostruyf.com/people-refinement-made-easy-by-adding-profile-pictures/)